Narcissists have a terrible reputation.

 Still, not replying also gives the narcissist more ammo to attack you.

-Instead of relying on not replying, let the narcissist know that you don’t want them in your life anymore and that you want them to stop texting you.
+You may ignore texts from a narcissist but the best response is to let them know that you don’t want them in your life anymore and that you want them to stop texting you.
 This is another boundary, and though extreme, it may well be necessary.

 When you cut contact, the narcissist is likely to react poorly.
 You may notice that they become mean or nasty just minutes after they love-bombed you or reappeared after ghosting you.